Quickly exit this site by pressing the Escape key Leave this site

 Thanks for trying the 'beta' version of our new website.
 It's a work in progress, we'll be adding new services over the next few weeks, so please take a look and tell us what you think.

-It is illegal to share or threaten to share private, sexual photos or videos of someone:
+It is illegal to share or threaten to share private, sexual photos or videos of someone without their permission.

 This is called intimate image abuse or revenge porn, and it includes: